w5xd/NyeVikingPowerMonitor/README.md

 <h2 id='Couplers'>Couplers</h2>
 <p>I was able to acquire an RFM-003 in good cosmetic condition; all the front and back panel components were good.
 The OEM
 PCB is easily replaced with the Arduino unit described here.
-But this was my second RFM-003 and it came without a coupler.
+This was my second RFM-003 and it came without a coupler.

 A build-it-yourself coupler schematic is here: <a href="PCB/schematics.pdf"><img alt='page1' src='PCB/schematics-1.png'/></a>
  A two layer PCB documented in the PCB folder makes it easy to construct.